Java-9000/Java-1000/MISSIONS.md

 ## Mission: Getting Classy
 Creating class instances is a fine way to help us manage more than any single, static, set of information.
-Reviewing the `CalcJob` class therefore, notice that hiding those "nasty nulls" is just one of the many benefits?
+Reviewing the new `CalcJob` class therefore, notice that managing those "nasty nulls" is just one of the many benefits?

+Users might also want their calculators to be working on several calculation jobs at once...

 > Go to [Mission](./com/soft9000/M1000/A01000/MISSION.md)